-Organizational representatives who attended the Baltimore City engagement were concerned about the accuracy of the FCC mapping.
-Specifically, multi-family housing structures may be designated as served although individual units are not.
+Organizational representatives who attended the Baltimore City engagement were concerned about the accuracy of the FCC mapping and its impacts on digital equity.
+Specifically, multi-family housing structures may be designated as served although individual units are not, exacerbating digital equity gaps due to lack of opportunity for broadband.
 The building may, for example, be designated as a fiber drop location although the inside wiring is not sufficient to enable connectivity; or the building may appear to be served by fixed wireless even though some units may not have the line of sight to be served.
 Representatives expressed concern that unserved locations may actually be undercounted and could impact the receipt of BEAD resources.
+These concerns, if left unaddressed, would likely deepen the digital divide and potentially continue the cycle of worse outcomes for covered populations that are more frequently underserved and therefore are less likely to develop digital literacy, adopt devices, and access online resources.